zderApfel/RoU/README.md

 * Passive: A random mercenary has a 3% (+0.5% per) chance to gain a point of Charisma every 24 in-game hours
 * Requires: Charisma 16

-## Security/Unrest

-[TBD]
+## Crime, Security, and Unrest

+A super-secret extra attribute exists for each mercenary and the player character called **Crimes**

+Crimes all have an amount of

+There are three primary classes of crime: misdemeanors, felonies, and affronts

+### Misdemeanors

+Misdemeanors are minor crimes that only increase [wanted level](#wanted_level) by 1 point.
+Law enforcement will call backup after a time if they fail to catch you, which will increase your wanted level to 2 points.

+### Felonies

+Felonies are major crimes that increase the wanted level to 3 points.
+Law enforcement will call for backup if some of them die, increasing the wanted level up until the max level.
+Avoiding capture from a felony gives you the outlaw debuff for a time

+### Affront

+Any crime against the State is automatically classified as an affront, these automatically give your character a permanent [Outlaw](#outlaw) debuff

+Affronts are:

+* Murder of a law enforcement officer, military personnel, public official, or prison guard.
+Claims of self defense are not accepted (LEO/MIL/POF/DOC Murder)

+### Wanted Level

 ## Buffs/Debuffs

+### Tired

-**Tired** - Happens after 8 in game hours.
+Happens after 8 in game hours.
 Increases with intensity over time.
 Can be suppressed with drugs, but Tired V will kill you if not addressed.
 Reduces Stamina regen

+### Poisoning

-**Poisoning** - There's two types of poisoning, inhaled and lingering.
-Inhaled poisons damage you for an amount per second while in an area contaminated by it.
-Lingering poisons can have various effects that last until the end of the raid/mission or if an antidote is taken
+There's two types of poisoning, inhaled and lingering.

+* Inhaled poisons damage you for an amount per second while in an area contaminated by it.
+* Lingering poisons can have various effects that last until the end of the raid/mission or if an antidote is taken

+### Outlaw

+[TDB]

 ## Mercenary States